 When the sun is shining and the temperature is perfect for shorts, the opportunities to get your child with autism outside for some much-needed outdoor activity can seem unlimited.
 However, getting your child moving with physical activity can be far more difficult when the winter months come around.
 When you can arrange physical activity for children with autism, it boosts their overall health, mental clarity, and emotional stability.
 That being said, you may need to get a little creative during the winter with indoor physical activities in order to help your child get their daily dose of movement.

 Take Your Child Swimming

-Swimming is one of the most beneficial activities for children with autism for a number of reasons.
+Indoor and/or heated, of course!
+Swimming is one of the most beneficial activities for children with or without autism for a number of reasons.
 Children with autism often find the environment of the water to be particularly calming due to the constant low pressure from all angles and the effect of buoyancy.
 In the water, your child will feel at ease and have no problem spending a good amount of time swimming.
 Because of this, taking your child to an indoor pool is perfect for helping your child be more active when the winter weather takes over.

 Use Your Local Community Center

 If you have a community center nearby, you will likely make it a common destination during the winter.
 Your community center is likely where you will go for swimming, but it also will be great for other physical activities as well.
 The YMCA often has autism-specific programs that help keep children with ASD physically active while accommodating their needs.
 By using programs for children with autism at your community center, you can help ensure that your child will be watched by trained staff and that they are engaging in activities that will be beneficial for them.